Abstract: Designing satellite constellation systems involves complex

 }

-Abstract: Cislunar space domain awareness is of increasing interest to
+Abstract: Cislunar space domain awareness is of increasing interest

-the international community as Earth-Moon traffic is projected to increase,
+to the international community as Earth-Moon traffic is projected to increase,

-which raises the problem of placing space-based sensors optimally in a constellation
+which raises the problem of placing space-based sensors optimally in a

-satellites required for the requested demand profile.
+the number of satellites required for the requested demand profile.

 @article{Patel2024,